JeffBley/azure-docs/articles/active-directory/b2b/troubleshoot.md

 If you are using federation authentication and the user does not already exist in Azure Active Directory, the user cannot be invited.

-To resolve this issue, the external user’s admin must synchronize the user’s account to Azure Active Directory.
+To resolve this issue, the external user’s admin must synchronize the user’s account to Azure Active Directory or enable one-time passcode.

 ## How does ‘\#’, which is not normally a valid character, sync with Azure AD?